platformsh/platformsh-docs/toolstacks/drupal/redis.rst

    Redis_Cache

-Settings.php
+settings.php
 ^^^^^^^^^^^^

-If you prefer commit those variables to your ``settings.php``, here are the lines to add:
+If you prefer to commit these variables to your ``settings.php``, here are the lines to add:

 .. code-block:: php